 Shop for Limited Edition Print - 'Breathing Serenity'

-Hollie is a New Zealand Artist, who paints full-time in her Mellons Bay garden studio surrounded by native bush and birds.
+Hollie is a New Zealand Artist, who paints full-time in her Mellons Bay garden studio that is surrounded by native bush and birds.
 Hollie works with heightened colour, light and space.
 She depicts the power and beauty she sees in her natural environment.

 Hollie creates commission work for companies and private collectors.
-For any enquiries or to be on the waiting list, please contact Hollie.
+For any enquiries, please contact Hollie.